The Story Behind . The Journey of My Awakening Soul

 Female gazing is a film term representing the gaze of the female observer.
 It allows females to be viewed as they really are and not as the voyeuristic spectacle that the male gaze made (and still makes) them out to be, which was pointed out in 1975 by film critic Laura Mulvey.
 By way of the male gaze, the man emerges as the dominant power within the film, in which the woman is shown as a passive erotic object for the pleasure of the male viewer.
 This inequal way of seeing, or being seen, has been defined as a hierarchical ideology embedded in the constructed belief systems of Western culture and patriarchal society.
 And as said, these distorted programs still run in our sytems, seeming to be 'natural' and 'normal' because they were dominant and unchallenged for a long time.
 They set masculinity in tough opposition to femininity, thus creating levels of inferiority.
 It demonstrates how women through HisStory have been forced to view not only film, but also art, politics, philosophy,... through the male gaze.
 It shows how women still have been denied their human identity, relegating them to the object status to be admired for physical appearance and male sexual desires, rather than to be appreciated for their insatiable creating, sensual and Divine Feminine power.

-Conscious female gazing, along with practising energy clearing in the unconscious, truly helps to heal and release outworn collective gender perceptions like these.
+Conscious female gazing, along with practising energy cleansing, truly helps to heal and release outworn collective gender perceptions like these.
 Hence, it is something we should all do more, since we have free access to it.
 Also men, through recognizing that they too embody and accordingly carry the oppressed feminine energy.
-When both sexes learn to accept the vulnerablility these old patriarchal grids have caused and acknowledge and cleanse away these gender related karmic wounds in order to stop re-experiencing old hurts, we re-establish our Wholeness and become loving inner gazers once more.
-Which is why I portray in my series of life model sketches the inner journey of both male and female figures from a still much needed female gazing point of view.
-To urgently restore the Divine Feminine in all of us.
+When both sexes learn to accept the vulnerablility these old patriarchal grids have caused, and acknowledge and cleanse away these gender related karmic wounds in order to stop re-experiencing old hurts, we re-establish our Wholeness and become loving inner gazers once more.
+Which is why I portray in my series of life model sketches the inner journey of both male and female figures from a still much needed female gazing point of view — to urgently restore the Divine Feminine in all of us.

 Black and white creates a strange dreamscape that colour never can.

 Knowing that beyond our physical self, every human being on earth embodies both feminine and masculine energies (and archetypes) to varying degrees, I obviously prefer drawing with a distinct dark colour on a light background to symbolize how these energies not only remain next to each other but also complement each other.
-With a clearly defined sketch, I find I can allow myself to concentrate more on making the unconscious conscious, through externalizing what is experienced within my own body, mind and soul.
+With a clearly defined sketch, I find I can allow myself to concentrate more on making the unconscious conscious, through externalizing what is experienced within my own body, mind and soul, through sketching a nude life model.

-More so, I would like to bring back and honour nudity as a symbol of innocence or purity of character.
+Additionaly, I would like to bring back and honour nudity as a symbol of innocence or purity of character.
 Allow me to refer to the story of Adam and Eve in Paradise from the very first bible book, Genesis.
-When Adam and Eve took a bite from the apple of the tree of knowledge of good and evil (read: ligth and shadow), they discovered they were actually nude, and for the first time they felt ashamed.
+When Adam and Eve took a bite from the apple of the tree of Wisdom, or the tree of knowledge of good and evil/ligth and dark, they discovered they were actually nude, and for the first time they felt ashamed.
 This is why today, nakedness in general, is programmed to be very unacceptable — as a collective we still feel the shame of having made the choice of being independent from Source/God/Consciousness.
-Which was needed from an cyclic and evolutionary perspective.
+Which happened from a cyclic and evolutionary perspective on this planet of polarity.
 Not to start hiding our shame, but to confess to the vulnerability that it has caused when we started to think for ourselves.
 'Committing sin' (as the Fathers called it when rewriting the bible) was in fact what made Adam and Eve more aware of themselves, which signified the start of The Journey of Our Mental Thinking Development, our growth of conscience.

 Are we today as humans in a state of innocence or purity in character?
 Ofcourse not.
 But it reminds us we once were.
 Rekindling our Divine Spark from within is exactly what we are meant to learn here on earth.
 To reach back to the highest and most purest form of consciousness.
 And nudity clearly represents this deep rooted metaphor.